 They signed up partners for a community supported agriculture (CSA), in which the consumer makes an annual investment in the farm by paying for a growing-season worth of fresh produce up front.

-Today, their Covered Bridge Gardens has CSA customers from Avon Lake to Erie, Pa.
+Today, Kay and their son Steve operate Covered Bridge Gardens, which has CSA customers from Avon Lake to Erie, Pa.
 They sell at markets in Cleveland and Ashtabula Harbor, and grow more than 60 different vegetables.
-The couple discovered that their land was especially well suited for growing popcorn, and they grow enough so they can offer it year around.
+Mick and Kay discovered that their land was especially well suited for growing popcorn, and they grow enough so they can offer it year around.
 More than 25 acres are in vegetable production at the farm.